dshope11/FYS3150/code_examples/low_level/README.md

 You can consider the routine above like a kitchen at a restaurant where the incoming orders are your calculations, s.a. `double x = 1.1 - z;`.
 It is stored somewhere waiting for its turn, (1) the chef takes your little order on a paper, (2) the chef fetches `z` and makes `1.1`, (3) they make your dish by performing the operation, and finally (4) they send the answer out to you.

-In olden times there was only one unit, so only one cycle of Fetch-Read-Execute-Writeback could be performed at a time:
+In olden times there was only one unit, so only one cycle $c_i$ of Fetch-Read-Execute-Writeback could be performed at a time $t_i$:

 |       | $t_1$ | $t_2$ | $t_3$   | $t_4$ | $t_5$ | $t_6$ | $t_7$   | $t_8$ |
 |-------|-------|-------|---------|-------|-------|-------|---------|-------|